gedankenstuecke/jekyll-theme-basically-basic/docs/about.md

         <h2>…to London! 🇬🇧💂…</h2>
         <p>
-            That's why I was super happy when wee then moved to London!
+            That's why I was super happy when we then moved to London!
 In Greenwich I had a <a href="https://en.wikipedia.org/wiki/Greenwich_Park">lot</a>
             <a href="https://en.wikipedia.org/wiki/East_Greenwich_Pleasaunce">of</a>
             <a href="https://en.wikipedia.org/wiki/Charlton_Park,_Greenwich">parks</a> for me to zoom around in!